reset-ufc/slm-evaluation-incivility/README.md

 ## 📚 Context

 Incivility in open-source software (OSS) platforms like GitHub can hinder collaboration, reduce contributor participation, and affect code quality.
 Although existing Machine Learning (ML) and Natural Language Processing (NLP) tools attempt to moderate such content, they often fail to detect subtle or implicit forms of incivility.
+In our paper “404: Civility Not Found?
+Evaluating the Effectiveness of Small Language Models in Detecting Incivility in GitHub Conversations,” we investigate this challenge.
+This repository contains the replication package associated with the study, including code, data, and instructions to reproduce our results.

 ## 🎯 Goal